GodPhoenix2003/SEM-5/DBMS/assignment1/assignment1-1.md

 4. **Difference between `Desc <table name>` & `select * from <table name>`.**

-   > The `Desc <table name>` command gives the complete information about the table, whereas, `select \* from <table name>` will select all the rows and columns from the table.
+   > The `Desc <table name>` command gives the complete information about the table, whereas, `select * from <table name>` will select all the rows and columns from the table.

 ---

-5. **Write a query to create a table employee with empno, ename, designation and salary.**
+5. **Write a query to create a table employee with empno, ename, designation, and salary.**

    ```sql
    CREATE TABLE employee(empno number(4), ename varchar2(20), designation varchar2(10), salary number(10));